VerenaK90/SCIFER/README.md

 If you want to install the vignette, run

 devtools::install.github("VerenaK90/FLORENCE", build_vignettes=TRUE).
 The vignette can then be viewed via vignette("Vignette", "FLORENCE").
+The package including its vignette can be installed within 10-15 minutes given that python, R and pyABC have been installed.

 ## License